Tilton Hall is one of the residence halls which

 ground floor.
 There is also a bicycle storage rack.

-of the Class of 2011.
+year students.
 Programs from previous years

 include Tufts traditions like painting the cannon